 Boyd Magers had more details on Shuford: Memphis born Shuford had the distinction of appearing in John Wayne's first starring film, THE BIG TRAIL ('30), before teaming up with Cody in a series of eight for the '31-'32 season.
 He later appeared in support roles in six OUR GANG comedies.
 Around 1942, 18 year old Andy enlisted in the U. S. Army Air Corp becoming highly decorated after flying 35 missions out of England.
 Col. Shuford never returned to films after WWII, settling down in Tennessee.
 He died 5/19/95 at 77.

 You may also want to check the In Search Of ... page on the Old Corral and then go to the Social Security Death Index.
 There you will find a record for: William Shuford, born December 16, 1917, passed away on May 19, 1995, and his last residence was Monteagle, Tennessee 37356.

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Andy Shuford: http://us.imdb.com/name/nm0795599/

 (Courtesy of Ed Tabor)

-Above from L-to-R are Andy Shuford, Sheila Mannors (Sheila Bromley) and Bill Cody in LAND OF WANTED MEN (Monogram, 1932).
+Above from L-to-R are Andy Shuford, Sheila Mannors (Sheila Bromley) and Bill Cody in a lobby card from LAND OF WANTED MEN (Monogram, 1932).
 Shuford is also pictured in the circular inset on the bottom right.